Skip to content

 String-Gas Cosmology proposes that the Big Bang was the dynamics of a gas of fundamental strings, with cosmic structure emerging from string thermodynamics.

-In String-Gas Cosmology, the very early universe consisted of a hot gas of fundamental strings (the objects predicted by string theory).
+In String-Gas Cosmology, the very early universe consisted of a hot gas of fundamental strings (the objects predicted by ).
 These strings were not infinitely long; they were wound, knotted, and interacting.
 The cosmological dynamics of this string gas is qualitatively different from the standard inflationary cosmology, leading to different predictions for cosmic structure.

 Brandenberger and Vafa worked out the basic mathematical framework in 1989.
 The key insight: in string theory, the lowest-energy states are not point particles but wound strings.
 As the universe expands, certain modes of these strings 'unwind' and disappear, leaving the spatial dimensions we observe today.
 The model naturally explains why we see exactly three spatial dimensions: only three dimensions allowed strings to unwind sufficiently as the universe expanded.

-More recent work has shown that String-Gas Cosmology can produce a nearly scale-invariant spectrum of cosmological perturbations, similar to what inflation predicts but through a different mechanism.
+More recent work has shown that String-Gas Cosmology can produce a nearly scale-invariant spectrum of cosmological perturbations, similar to what predicts but through a different mechanism.
 The model is one of the more developed non-inflationary string theory cosmologies.

 The family stance